yangtx2009/web_crawler/README.md

 It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
 The tests can then run against most modern web browsers.
 Selenium deploys on Windows, Linux, and macOS platforms.
-It is open-source software, released under the Apache 2.0 license: web developers can download and use it without charge.<sup>[1](https://de.wikipedia.org/wiki/Selenium)</sup>
+It is open-source software, released under the Apache 2.0 license: web developers can download and use it without charge. <sup>[2](https://de.wikipedia.org/wiki/Selenium)</sup>

 With Selenium, we can implement automatic interactions with webpages.